-If a believer is able they should climb into those waters as soon as possible—in obedience and in thankfulness for the work that Jesus has done in making a way for salvation.
+If a believer is able they should climb into those waters as soon as possible, in obedience and in thankfulness for the work that Jesus has done in making a way for salvation.
 His resurrection makes the miracle in our lives possible.

 Witnesses at baptisms and the fellowship of believers—PRICELESS

 Precious reader, if you have professed your faith in Jesus, please do not delay in obeying the command to be baptized; it is a key step in your walk as a child of God.
-Call someone and begin to take that step.

-It was a life changing time for me—laying aside some of those selfish, lazy ways that I had held onto up to that point.
+The choice to be baptized was a life changing time for me—laying aside some of those selfish, lazy ways that I had held onto up to that point.
 I began to search for God’s plan for me and the Holy Spirit was changing me.
 Thank you Jesus!

 Don’t delay in going through the door—then find the water